Pricing

 How is this different from un:hurd / Linkfire / similar?

 Different category. un:hurd is closer to a pitching marketplace; Linkfire is a smart-link / analytics layer.
-Both can sit alongside SonicPush — neither competes on cost-per-Spotify-follow optimization with always-on creative testing.
+Both can sit alongside SonicPush — neither competes on cost-per-Spotify-click optimization with always-on creative testing.
 If you're already on Linkfire, keep it; we'll route Meta traffic through whatever destination URL you give us.